vitalets/global-cache/examples/before-all/README.md

 - There are 3 identical tests in `test/index.spec.ts`, each test intentionally fails to start a new worker.
 - `test.beforeAll` hook emulates test user creation in DB.
-- Created user's ID is stored in the global storage under `user-id` key and re-used in all tests.
+- Created user's ID is stored in the global cache under `user-id` key and re-used in all tests.

 > In fact, `test.beforeAll` can be replaced with `test.beforeEach` here - the code will run once anyway.